Coverage Policy Manual

 2. Individual has experienced a documented positive clinical response; AND

-3. Individual is not using the medication in combination with any other biologic, including but not limited to: TNF inhibitor, IL-36 inhibitor, PDE4 inhibitor, any other IL inhibitor, or Janus kinase inhibitor; AND
+3. Individual is not using the medication in combination with any other biologic, including but not limited to: TNF inhibitor, IL-36 inhibitor, PDE4 inhibitor, any other IL inhibitor, or Janus kinase inhibitor.

 ULCERATIVE COLITIS